Before the Bell: What every Canadian investor needs to know today

 Credit Suisse will raise around 4 billion Swiss francs ($4-billion) from its shareholders, the embattled bank said on Wednesday, trying to close the gap in financial strength with rivals.
 The bank said the decision, which saw management ditch an alternative plan to publicly list part of its Swiss business, should remove any concerns over the group’s capital strength.
 “This was an option which – we got very clear views from our shareholders – was seen as the best option,” the bank’s finance chief David Mathers told journalists, as it unveiled a rebound in quarterly profit but struck a cautious tone about the future.

-Other big major companies reporting Wednesday include: BCE Inc., Boeing Co.
-Procter & Gamble Inc., PayPal Inc., Postash Corp. of Saskatchewan Inc. and Suncor Energy Inc.

 Procter & Gamble Co. reported an 8.3-per-cent decline in third-quarter profit, citing a slowdown in market growth, geopolitical uncertainty and a stronger dollar.
-Net income attributable to the Cincinnati, Ohio-based company declined to $2.52 billion, or 93 cents per share, in the three months ended March 31, from $2.75-billion, or 97 cents per share, a year earlier.
-P&G, whose iconic brands include Tide, Pampers, Head-and-Shoulders and Vicks, said net sales fell about 1 percent to $15.61-billion - the thirteenth straight quarter of declines.
+Net income attributable to the Cincinnati, Ohio-based company declined to $2.52-billion, or 93 cents per share, in the three months ended March 31, from $2.75-billion, or 97 cents per share, a year earlier.
+P&G, whose iconic brands include Tide, Pampers, Head-and-Shoulders and Vicks, said net sales fell about 1 per cent to $15.61-billion - the thirteenth straight quarter of declines.

 Twitter Inc. reported a 6-per-cent increase in monthly active users, beating analysts’ expectations, after several quarters of stagnating growth.
 The microblogging service said its user base rose to 328 million average monthly active users in the first quarter from 319 million in the fourth quarter.
 Analysts on average had expected 321.3 million monthly active users, according to market research firm FactSet StreetAccount.
 Revenue fell 7.8 per cent to $548.3-million, its first drop since its initial public offering.
 Net loss narrowed to $61.6-million, or 9 cents per share, in the first quarter ended March 31, from $79.7-million, or 12 cents per share, a year earlier.